thegworld/gtx-browser/tools/mac/power/README.md

 # Mac power measurement

 This directory contains the tools necessary to run different browsers and usage scenarios and measuring their performance impact.
-For Chromium it's also possible to generate profiles of CPU use.
+For GTx Browser it's also possible to generate profiles of CPU use.
 See `benchmark.py` for running the full suite.
 See `collapse_profile.py` for generating profiles.